 - JAPAN: Omisoka New Year Families cleanse for the new year, clean the house, take a bath and enjoy some green tea.
 Also, families make long noodles, soba, by stretching and cutting dough to form long, thin strips.
 Eating them represents cutting away the old year’s misfortunes for a long and healthy life ahead.

-- Hong Kong: Those in Hong Kong pray to the gods and ghosts of their ancestors, asking that they will fulfill wishes for the next year.
+- Hong Kong: Those in Hong Kong pray to the gods and ghosts of their ancestors, asking that they will fulfill their wishes for the next year.
 Priests read aloud the names of every living person at the celebration and attach a list of the names to a paper horse and set it on fire.
 The smoke carries the names up to the gods and the living will be remembered.

 Tea Recommendation: Iron Goddess of Mercy